 This project will eliminate the current deferred maintenance needs on a 45+ year old building that is in poor condition with multiple safety issues.
-The work will include demolition of the existing 8,700 square foot Shoshone Administrative Office and construct a new building which will reduce the operation and maintenance costs to be expanded to consolidate personnel into one approximately 13,000 square foot building to and provide a better layout and use of the space, as well as remove the deferred maintenance backlog.
+The work will include demolition of the existing 8,700 square foot Shoshone Administrative Office and a new building which will reduce the operation and maintenance costs.
+The new building will consolidate personnel into one building and provide a better layout and use of the space, as well as remove the deferred maintenance backlog.
 The building interior and exterior are aging, and the use and layout of the building is outdated and does not comply with current space requirements, as well as mechanical and electrical systems are old and insufficient.